Indonesia national cricket team

 The Indonesia national cricket team is the men's team that represents the country of Indonesia in international cricket.
 Cricket in Indonesia is governed by Cricket Indonesia (formerly the Indonesia Cricket Foundation).
 Cricket Indonesia became an affiliate member of the International Cricket Council (ICC) in 2001 and an associate member in 2017.

 Cricket Indonesia is charged with the promotion and development of cricket in Indonesia, and is a member of the ICC East Asia-Pacific (EAP) development region.
-In 2006, the organisation announced their intention to join the Asian Cricket Council, and were originally included in the draw for the ACC Trophy, although their membership of the ACC was rejected and they did not take part in the tournament.
+In 2006, the organisation announced their intention to join the Asian Cricket Council (ACC), and were originally included in the draw for the ACC Trophy, although their ACC membership application was rejected and they did not take part in the tournament.
+Indonesia was admitted to the ACC in January 2024.

 The Indonesian national team made its international debut in 2002, at a tournament in Perth, Australia, that also included Japan and South Korea.
 The team's first ICC event was the 2005 EAP Cup in Vanuatu, where it placed fifth out of six teams.
 Indonesia has since regularly participated in EAP regional tournaments.
 At 2014 EAP Championship, the most recent such event, Indonesia placed seventh out of eight teams, in front of only the Cook Islands.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Indonesia and other ICC members after 1 January 2019 will be a full T20I.
-The current Indonesia women's national cricket team is ranked 22nd in the world while the Men's are 80th by the end of 2019.
+Therefore, all Twenty20 matches played between Indonesia and other ICC members after 1 January 2019 have the full T20I status.
+The current Indonesia women's national cricket team is ranked 21st in the world while the Men's are 56th as of April 2023.